AI-Security-Research-Group/Adversarial-Examples-CTF/README.md

-# 🧠 Sentiment Analysis CTF: Outsmart the AI! 🤖

-## 🎭 Welcome to the Adversarial Sentiment Master Challenge!
+## 🎭 Welcome to the Adversarial Sentiment Master Challenge!: Outsmart the AI! 🤖

 Put on your hacker hat 🎩 This Capture The Flag (CTF) challenge is your ticket to becoming an adversarial machine learning maestro!